 C++ While Loop

-• Flexibility: While loops provide high flexibility, as the loop will continue executing until the specified condition becomes false.
-This allows for dynamic control and adaptability in determining when the loop should terminate.
+• While loops provide a level of adaptability as they continue executing until the designated condition no longer holds true.
+This feature grants control over determining when the loop should terminate.

-• Efficiency: While loops are efficient as they only evaluate the condition before each iteration.
-This prevents unnecessary iterations and ensures that the loop terminates as soon as the condition becomes false, optimizing the program's overall performance.
+• Efficiency is another advantage of while loops as they solely evaluate the condition before each iteration.
+This approach avoids repetitions and ensures that the loop halts promptly once the condition becomes false thereby enhancing the programs performance.

-The while loop is a key construct in C++ for repetitive execution of a block of code based on a specific condition.
-It is an entry-controlled loop, meaning that the condition is checked at the beginning of each iteration.
-The loop starts executing only if the condition is true.
-If the condition is false, the loop is not executed at all.
+The while loop plays a role in C++ as it allows for the repetition of a code block based on a specific condition.
+This type of loop is controlled by an entry condition that is evaluated at the beginning of each iteration running only if the condition is true.

-One important thing to note is that the condition is evaluated before each iteration, so it is possible that the loop may not execute at all if the initial condition is false.
-This behavior distinguishes while loops from do-while loops, which always execute their block of code at least once, regardless of the condition.
+Once the condition turns false the loop terminates.
+It's essential to note that the condition is checked before each iteration meaning that if the initial condition is false the loop will not be executed.
+This characteristic sets while loops apart, from do while loops, which always execute their code block at once regardless of the initial condition.

 Syntax of C++ While Loop

-The general syntax of a while loop in C++ consists of the keyword “while” followed by a test condition and a set of statements enclosed within curly braces.
-The test condition is placed within the parentheses after the “while” keyword and determines whether the loop should continue executing the statements or not.
-The update expression is usually located at the end of the loop and is responsible for modifying the variables or conditions involved in the test condition.
+In C++, a while loop is structured with the keyword while followed by a test condition and statements enclosed within braces.
+The test condition within parentheses after while determines whether to continue executing the statements or not.

 while (condition) {